g4bri-3l3/cryptomator-vault-sync-utility/README.md

 defense against malicious code (it can be bypassed trivially in many ways).
 The `Bypass` flag applies **only to that single invocation**: it disables nothing permanently and lowers no protection for any other process.
-The real safeguard is whether you trust the script's contents — and since this is open source, you can read every line first.
+The real safeguard is whether you trust the script's contents; and since this is open source, you can read every line first.

 If you prefer alternatives: